 The vast majority of surveys are undertaken in advance of, or during repair, alteration or demolition.
 Such work often forms part of the planning process as set out by central government in the National Planning Policy Framework.
 We also undertake emergency recording, for example after a fire.
 Surveys can also be undertaken for property owners who simply want to learn more about the buildings in which they live, or to inform decisions about a building’s future use.

 More than 80% of churches are listed buildings.
 They are significant archaeological sites as well as active places of worship.
 It is essential to maintain the balance between this use and the specialist requirements for preservation.
-No one understands this better than Trust Director, Paul Bennett, who holds the post of archaeological advisor to the Diocese of Canterbury.
+No one understands this better than Canterbury Archaeological Trust, with our team of skilled staff with specialist knowledge of church archaeology, built up over many decades.
 Supporting him is a team of skilled staff with specialist knowledge of church archaeology, built up over many decades.

 Our staff are always on hand to advise and provide skilled intervention where necessary.